FOLLOW US

-Providence is an attractive city situated on Narragansett Bay’s northern tip.
+Providence is an attractive city situated on Narragansett Bay's northern tip.
 Noted for its quirkiness and foodie-friendly haunts, the capital of Rhode Island is an important New England center for the arts, history, and maritime adventures.
-It’s also home to major colleges and universities as well as family-friendly venues like its zoo and parks.
+It's also home to major colleges and universities and family-friendly venues like its zoo and parks.
 From its theatres and galleries to its sports arenas and vibrant nightlife, Providence is an exciting city to explore.

 Advertisement

-01Roger Williams Park and Zoo
+01 Roger Williams Park and Zoo

 Situated on 435 acres, Roger Williams Park and Zoo is a popular Providence attraction for all ages.
 The zoo is one of the oldest in the nation and also among the most revered due to its cage-free exhibits.
 Some of the animals on display include Komodo dragons, snow leopards, and kangaroos.
 There’s a petting zoo on-site and a zip-line attraction for more adventurous visits.
 In addition, the park is home to a spectacular carousel, train rides, gardens, greenhouses, an amphitheater, and a bandstand that dates to 1915.
 Visitors can also check out the Museum of Natural History and the planetarium located in the park.